-If you're suffering from recurrent pain in your arches or ankle, blisters or lost toenails, you might be wearing improper footwear, lacing incorrectly or wearing an off-the-shelf orthotic.
+If you're suffering from recurrent pain in your arches or ankle, blisters or lost toenails, you might be wearing improper footwear, lacing incorrectly or even a pseudo-orthotic.

 Worse yet, you may have a biomechanical issue such as muscle imbalance which affects the way you walk or run: without a management plan it may come back even stronger.
 Add in a lot of scientific-sounding terms for recommended running or cycling gear, and you're heading to something painful.

-There's no need to give up on great health and its never too late to make the most of lockdown.
+That doesn't mean you should give up on great health, and its never too late to make the most of your days outdoors.
 We'll help you get into your groove and stay there for longer

 The point is, random treatments of ice, rollers or massage only help in the immediate aftermath and won't do anything for the underlying causes.
 Your podiatrist is the first place to get help for any pain you feel when you're running as they can narrow the focus of investigation and determine if you can be treated in-house, at home or to which specialist (if any) to be referred to.